pantheon-systems/documentation/source/_docs/php-errors.md

 ## Intermittent Notices

-If you are encountering intermittent notices that are not behaving as described on this page, see [Deprecated Constructor Notices](/docs/deprecated-constructor-notices) for additional information.
+If you are encountering intermittent notices that are not behaving as described on this page, see [Debug Intermittent PHP 7 Notices](/docs/deprecated-constructor-notices) for additional information.
 This is not common.